UPPMAX/uppmax4DL/docs/VSCode.md

 ### 2.3.
 Selecting Kernels

-First you need to start the correct module on Rackham that you contains the interpret you want on your VSCode.
-For example in case you need ML packages and python interpreter, do `module load python_ML_packages` on Rackham.
+Request allocation in either Rackham or Snowy compute node depending on your need, for that use `interactive` slurm command.
+Load the correct module on Rackham/Snowy that you contains the interpret you want on your VSCode.
+For example in case you need ML packages and python interpreter, do `module load python_ML_packages`.
 Check the file path for python interpreter by checking `which python` and copy this path.
-In case of jupyter server, you can check `jupyter kernelspec list`.
 Go to Command Palette `Ctrl+Shift+P` or `F1` on your local VSCode.
-Search for "interpreter" for python or jupyter server, for example.
-Then paste the path of your interpreter/kernel.
+Search for "interpreter" for python, then paste the path of your interpreter/kernel.

 `venv` or `conda` environments are also visible on VSCode when you select interpreter/kernel for python or jupyter server.
-For jupyter, you need to start the server first, check Point 4.
+For jupyter, you need to start the server first, check Point 3.

-## 3. Port forwarding to use Snowy gpus

 ## 4. Working with jupyter server on Rackham and snowy

 ### Rackham:

+Module load jupyter packages either from `module load python` or `module load python_ML_packages` as per your needs.
+For heavy compute and longer running jupyter server, allocate a Rackham compute node instead of using login node.
+Either request for rackham compute node by using, for example, `interactive -A uppmax202x-x-xx -p node -N 1 -t 2:00:00` or move to the next step to run jupyter on login node itself.
+Start the jupyter server `jupyter notebook --ip 0.0.0.0 --no-browser`.
+Copy the jupyter server URL which goes somethig like `http://r52.uppmax.uu.se:8888/tree?token=xxx`, click on **Select Kernel** on VSCode and select **Existing Jupyter Server**.
+Past the URL here and confirm your chioce.

 ### Snowy:

 Start an interactive session with GPU allocation on Snowy `interactive -A uppmax202x-x-xx -p node -N 1 -t 02:00:00 --gres=gpu:1 -M snowy`.
 Module load the jupyter packages `module load python_ML_packages` and start the jupyter server `jupyter notebook --ip 0.0.0.0 --no-browser`.
 This should start a jupyter server on Snowy compute node with one T4 GPU.
 Copy the URL of the running jupyter server which goes something like `http://s193.uppmax.uu.se:8888/tree?token=xxx` and paste it in the jupyter kernel path on your local VSCode.
+The application will automatically perform port forwarding to Rackham, which already is listening to Snowy compute nodes over certain ports.